Outline

 - Preparing for autonomous AI: The next phase of agentic systems

-- Steps toward self-optimizing and autonomous agent networks.
+- Steps toward self-optimizing and autonomous agent networks informed by ongoing pilot execution insights.

 - Shaping the future: Collaborating with AI as adaptive, strategic partners

-- Co-creating workflows where AI complements human decision-making.
+- Co-creating workflows where AI complements human decision-making within enterprise-aligned frameworks.